georgeboorman/Dataquest-Projects/README.md

 # Dataquest-Projects
 This repository contains projects completed as part of [Dataquest's](https://www.dataquest.io/) [Data Scientist](https://www.dataquest.io/path/data-scientist/) course.
+Completion of the course earns a [certificate](https://app.dataquest.io/view_cert/IHUZ6ET047U4F9NVH817/).

 The course includes a range of programming languages, libraries, tools and techniques which are required for data science activity.
 Specifically, this includes:

 ## Python
 - Variables, conditional statements, for loops, functions and decorators
-- Object oriented programming
 - Numpy
 - Pandas
 - Data cleaning and analysis